rdelhommer/au-fa-check/README.md

 TODO: Add image and code

 When outline, the value of the icon property is rendered as the checkbox when it is checked and its "*-o" version is rendered as the checkbox when it is unchecked
+**NOTE** This option is only available when using FontAwesome 4.x.x

 TODO: Add image and code